Survival FE Stroker Kits include:

 Why do Survival kits include race bearings?

-clearance for the crankshaft's journal radius.
-If you used them you'll bolt the
+For extra clearance for the crankshaft's journal radius.
+If you used

 Why do Survival kits include internal balancing?